r1k0/kigen/README.rst

 as Genkernel does for Gentoo as well as a python interface to sys-boot/boot-update for Funtoo.
 Genkernel being a bash script, interfacing it with boot-update is 'tricky' if not insane.

+KIGen tries to provide a flexible approach to shipping binaries in an initramfs.
+In theory, one can ship any binary, statically or dynamically linked.
+If it's linked the appropriated libraries need to be shipped as well.
+It tries to provide binaries that just work.

-KIGen provides a more visible configuration file than genkernel in terms of kernel modules at least.
+KIGen provides a more visible configuration file than genkernel in terms of kernel modules, custom URLs or versions.
 KIGen will automagically detect if you are running boot-update (we support Gentoo and Sabayon too) then read your /etc/boot.conf and overwrite your /etc/kigen.conf configuration in terms of kernel modules only.